Edgeley Park

 Edgeley Park is a football stadium in Edgeley, Stockport, England.
-Built for rugby league club Stockport RFC in 1891, by 1903, the rugby club was defunct and Stockport County Football Club moved in.
-The ground is set to be increased to a capacity of around 19900 with the start of the project in 2023.
+Built for Stockport RFC, a rugby league club, in 1891, by 1903 the rugby club was defunct and Stockport County Football Club moved in.
+Sale Sharks Rugby Union Club also played at the ground between 2003 and 2012.

-Edgeley Park is currently an all-seater stadium holding 10,900 spectators.
-Stockport County shared it with Sale Sharks rugby union club between 2003 and 2012.
+Edgeley Park is currently an all-seater stadium holding 10,900 spectators but is set to be increased to a capacity of around 18,000, with the start of the project in 2025.

 In 2015, Stockport Council purchased the stadium for around £2 million, leasing it back to the football club, in order to prevent it from being demolished and redeveloped.